snaxgameengine/snaxsdk/README.md

 - Copy the resulting DLL-files for the chips and the optional dialogs to the Chips\\ and Dialogs\\ directories in the SnaX install directory, typically "C:\\Program Files\\SnaX\\".
 - Start SnaX Developer.
 Your new chips should be visible in the list of available chips.

-> TIP: You can run SnaXDeveloper.exe from Visual Studio to debug your code!
+__TIP__: You can run SnaXDeveloper.exe from Visual Studio to debug your code!

 ## Running the example-project
 The _Examples_ folder contains a project that can be opened in Visual Studio 2015-2019.